-Who can provide sufficient and
+Who can provide sufficient and reliable funding for maintenance?

 - must be domestic to ensure sustainability

 - must involve cost-sharing arrangements

-- ➤ to create incentives for maintenance and to leverage scarce resources
+- to create incentives for maintenance and to leverage scarce resources

 4. Financing local government roads

 Financing maintenance

 - Requires steady and adequate flow of funds - without clear fund allocation schedules work programming is impossible - unit costs increase as contractors build payment delays into their costs